 - Follow package of practices for mulberry cultivation recommended by Research Institutes

-- Systematic multiplication of approved races true to their breed characterstics.
+- Systematic multiplication of approved races true to their breed characteristics.